Youth & Family Support Services at CHJC

 Therapeutic Crisis Respite Program (TCRP)

-Is a short-term (not to exceed 14 days) residential program for youth ages 10 through 17, experiencing a mental health crisis and requiring 24-hour supervision but do not meet admission criteria for hospitalization.
+Is a short-term (not to exceed 28 days in a calendar year) residential respite program for youth ages 5 through 17, experiencing a mental health crisis and requiring 24-hour supervision but do not meet admission criteria for hospitalization.

 Is designed to provide a warm and welcoming home-like environment with comfortable furniture, toys, books, artwork, and more.
 A new campus playground also is available to children and families who utilize the Visitation Center.